Radius is a registered charity

 Radius offers scripts for performance, an assessment service for new plays, a series of study guides, a magazine and a programme of workshops.

-More pages are due to be added to this new Radius website, so be sure to check it out again shortly.
+Pages are currently being updated or added to the Radius website, so be sure to check it out again shortly.